 The EPL cited playability reasons as its reasoning behind the decision.
 “Assistant referees find that the traditional cutting of the grass in horizontal lines aids them in their decision-making for offsides,” the website says.
 “This amendment brings the Premier League Rules into line with UEFA’s (Union of European Football Association) regulations for its competitions and follows consultation with the Premier League Club groundsmen.”

 Just like in the U.S., groundskeepers in the United Kingdom routinely wow fans with their mow patterns.
-Take the example pictured below, which is a pattern done by John Ledwidge at King Power Stadium, home of Leicester City FC.
+Take the example pictured above, which is a pattern done by John Ledwidge at King Power Stadium, home of Leicester City FC.

 In 2015, Ledwidge mowed a Leicester City crest into the center of the field, celebrating the club’s EPL championship that season.
 “The patterns over the last few years have been superb,” one Leicester City fan wrote to The Guardian newspaper.
 “Time and time again, they … produce stunning pieces of work.”

 The EPL’s statement says that the decision to ban the “pitch patterns and designs” was made in “consultation with the Premier League Club groundsmen.”
 While I have no doubt that the EPL sports turf managers will fully comply with the rules and will exhibit professionalism in their duties, as they always do, it has to be a bit of a disappointment.

 In a way, this rule saps some of the creativity from EPL sports turf managers and reduces some of the aesthetics for the playing surface.
 One could make that point that if the patterns aren’t impacting ball roll in a negative way, they should be permitted.